 To make sure you don’t have to deal with this particular hidden cost of recruitment, here’s a handy guide on how to make sure you hire the right person for an upcoming role.

-#4 Outsourcing costs
+#4 Recruitment outsourcing costs

 This one won’t apply to everyone, but many companies are looking to outsource the hiring process to recruitment agencies to avoid all of the above costs associated with hiring the wrong person.